chrisss404/check-mk-arm/README.md

 On the [release](https://github.com/chrisss404/check-mk-arm/releases) page you can find deb packages targeting the following systems:

 * [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (formerly Raspbian) "Buster" (armhf) on a RPi 3 and 4
+* [Ubuntu](https://ubuntu.com/download/raspberry-pi/) "Hirsute" (arm64) on a RPi 4
 * [Ubuntu](https://ubuntu.com/download/raspberry-pi/) "Groovy" (arm64) on a RPi 4
 * [Ubuntu](https://ubuntu.com/download/raspberry-pi/) "Focal" (arm64) on a RPi 4

+##### The builds for Focal and Hirsute are untested !

 If your system is listed you can follow the instructions from section [Install Checkmk to your RPi](#install-checkmk-to-your-rpi), otherwise please refer to section [Build Checkmk from sources](#build-checkmk-from-sources) to compile a package for your system.

 The sources of Checkmk can be found here: https://github.com/tribe29/checkmk